Now Reading

 4

 The first time Juanito entered Conciencia’s classroom, they all looked at him as if he were the fish they were trying to bait.
 A new kid to taunt and beat to see how much heart he really had.
 He grew his dark hair into a short, tightly curled afro.
-On his chest gleamed a medallion with the island of Puerto Rico on it.
-When the teacher left the classroom to investigate the commotion in the hallway Conciencia and Corey, leading the group, surrounded Juanito.
+On his chest gleamed a gold medallion with the island of Puerto Rico on it.
+When the teacher left the classroom to investigate the commotion in the hallway, Conciencia and Corey, leading the group, surrounded Juanito.

 “Hey punk,” Corey said, “you speak English?”